gagandeep/Web-Architecture-Evolution/Chapter0.md

  6. Mobile Computers
  7. IoT (Internet of Things) specialized hardware

 Before looking at these in more details.
-I want to digress to fucus on one more thing that
+I want to digress to focus on one thing that in my belief add more value to the overall book.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstMTM1OTM1MzM5MiwtNzIyMjM0
+BnZm1cbiIsImhpc3RvcnkiOlstMjg0Mzg1MTg0LC03MjIyMzQ3
-NzY4LDE1NDk3NjgzNDVdfQ==
+NjgsMTU0OTc2ODM0NV19
 -->